OptiTrack/optitrack-godot/README.md

 In order to the install the Plugin:

-1. Download the latest version of Blender.
+1. Download the latest version of Godot.
 2. [Include Instructions Here]

 ## How to Start Developing

-In order to start developing on the Blender plugin it is helpful to be working with the latest code base hosted on GitHub.
+In order to start developing on the Godot plugin it is helpful to be working with the latest code base hosted on GitHub.
 To do this:

 1. Download the latest version of Godot.
 2. [Include Instructions Here]